Skilled Worker’s sponsors

 When a license is granted, a company must assign a Certificate of Sponsorship (COS) to each foreign worker it intends to employ.
 This is an electronic record, not a physical document.
 Each certificate has its own number which a worker can use to apply for a visa.

-Each certificate costs £199 (in some cases it can be issued free of for £21).
+Each certificate costs £199 (in some cases it can be issued for £21).

 • check that the chosen foreign workers have the necessary skills, qualifications or professional accreditations to perform their jobs, and keep copies of documents as proof;